AnirudhRavi/Bezier-Curves/README.md

-**Program**: Set of Programs to create Bezier Curves (using De Casteljau's and Bernstein Bezier algorithms) along with a generatinga surface of revolution given a curve
+**Program**: Set of Programs to create Bezier Curves (using De Casteljau's and Bernstein Bezier algorithms) along with a generating a surface of revolution given a curve

 **Author**: Anirudh Ravi